akoen/notes/content/notes/active-recall.md

     -   **storage strength:** how well ingrained our [§Mental Representations]({{< relref "mental_representations" >}}) are of a given topic.
         -   Storage strength is accumulated; it never decreases.
     -   **retrieval strength:** the ease with which we can **currently** access these mental representations.
-        -   Retrieval strenght decreases with time.
+        -   Retrieval strength decreases with time.
         -   **Current performance is entirely a function of retrieval strength.**

 -   When studying, the worse our current retrieval strength, the greater our storage strength increases.
 Thus, it is favourable to introduce **desirable difficulties** to our learning.